Assistant Professor of Screenwriting Steve Cuden Pens "Beating Broadway"

 Thursday, May 30, 2013

-In classes with Assistant Professor Steve Cuden, Point Park cinema and digital arts students hear first-hand about his 30 years of industry experience in Hollywood, from writer to director to producer and now the author of his first book.
+In classes with Assistant Professor Steve Cuden, Point Park cinema arts students hear first-hand about his 30 years of industry experience in Hollywood, from writer to director to producer and now the author of his first book.

 Cuden's new text, "Beating Broadway: How to Create Stories for Musicals That Get Standing Ovations," published in April 2013.